BardAllen/DeskBookingApplication/README.txt

 ### I'm Feeling Lucky (#im-feeling-lucky)

 - If you're feeling spontaneous or unsure, use the "I'm Feeling Lucky" button to randomly get assigned an available desk.
-(You aren't obliged to select the desk and can always let it rideeeee)
+(You aren't obliged to book the desk and can always let it rideeeee)

 ## App Settings (#app-settings)